 Recommended: Completed Swimmer 3.
-In this level, swimmers will become better at diving, treading water, and swimming underwater.
+In this level, swimmers will be instroduced to a standing dive, become more proficient at treading water, and swimming underwater.
 They'll learn the Swim to Survive® standard and start to develop breaststroke.
 Front crawl and back crawl are further developed.